All costs are approximated in US dollars at the current exchange rate of 6.94 Danish kroner to 1 USD.

 Is it worth Living in Copenhagen?

 Yes!!
-We’ve established that Copenhagen is an expensive place to live.
-But the wages are high, the city is beautiful, and there is so much to see, do, and eat.
+We’ve established that the cost of living in Denmark and especially Copenhagen is very high.
+But the wages are also high, the city is beautiful, and there is so much to see, do, and eat.
 Life is good!
 The most difficult part is finding a place to call home – once you’ve done that, it’s smooth sailing from there.
 If you’re like me, you will fall in love with Copenhagen – a love that can’t even be tempered by a $7 cup of coffee.

 This post is by Caroline Hadamitzky, a freelance writer, tour guide, and blogger with a passion for all things travel.
 Originally from Canada, she traveled the globe working on cruise ships before settling in Copenhagen, where she loves helping travel lovers from all over the world discover her adopted city.
 Caroline’s blog LoveLiveTravel shares her expat adventures in Denmark as well as travels around Europe and the world, while her travel writing and photography includes work for Lonely Planet.